Manage LAS datasets includes functions such as browse footprint attributes, add/remove LAS files, build pyramids, and more.

 Manage Files

-After creating a LAS dataset, you can still add or remove files from the dataset.
+After creating the LAS dataset, you can still add or delete files in the dataset.

-Right-click the LAS dataset in the datasource list, select Manage LAS Dataset->Manage Files.
-In the dialog box, you can add or remove LAS files.
-The toolbar provides an Add File button for adding files individually or by folder.
+Right-click the LAS dataset in the datasource list, select Manage LASDataset->Manage files.
+In the dialog box that appears, you can add or delete LAS files.
+In the toolbar area, an add file tool button is provided, allowing addition via single files or folders.

 Build Pyramids

-Building pyramids for LAS datasets improves rendering and display efficiency for massive point cloud data.
+Building pyramids for LAS datasets can improve the rendering and display efficiency of massive point cloud data.

-Right-click the LAS dataset in the datasource list, select Manage LAS Dataset->Build Pyramids.
+Right-click the LAS dataset in the datasource list, select Manage LAS datasets->Build pyramids.

-Right-click the mosaic dataset in the datasource list, select Manage LAS Dataset>Delete Pyramids.
+Right-click the mosaic dataset in the datasource list, select Manage LAS datasets>Delete Pyramid.

 Related Topics